Deathslayer89/ems_gyangrove/Readme.md

 ## GET /events/find

-Retrives events based on the user's location and a specifie date.
+Retrives events based on the user's location and a specific date.

 ### Request